raide-uiuc/gladiator-pit/README.md

 # Gladiator Pit
-This repository holds all of the code required to run the live DARPA capture the flag demo
+This repository holds all of the code required to run the live DARPA capture the flag demo.

+First, clone the repo:
 ```
 git clone https://yourusername@bitbucket.org/darpactf/gladiator-pit.git
 cd gladiator-pit
 git submodule init
 git submodule update
 ```

+Then run the script "first_time_setup.sh".
+You will also need to follow the README for each repo to build the ROS packages and Ardupilot firmware.

 ## ardupilot
 This repo contains the drone autopilot firmware.
 We're using the v3.6.3 (stable) release.